FoalTS/foal/docs/README.md

 Fill up the given prompts.

-> If you don't which URI to use, you can leave it blank for now.
+> If you don't know which URI to use, you can leave it blank for now.

 A new folder `my-app` should now appear in your current directory with the dependencies installed.
 The foal generator automatically created the basic structure of your app with a set of developpment tools to easily get started.